a16z/helios/README.md

 ### Supported Ethereum Checkpoints <a id="supported-checkpoints"></a>

-A checkpoint is a Beacon Chain Consensus Layer block hash rather than a Execution Layer block hash.
+A checkpoint is a Beacon Chain Consensus Layer block hash rather than an Execution Layer block hash.
 An example of an Execution Layer block hash for Holesky is shown at https://holesky.etherscan.io/blocks

 Checkpoints may be obtained from the following links:
 * Ethereum Mainnet https://beaconcha.in